 At the library you can use eduPrint to print, copy and scan documents.
 Students and researchers connected to eduroam can also use their own laptop, tablet or smartphone to print.
-To pay for your printouts and copies you need to top up your printing account with printing coupons or credit card (soon to be launched) in the eduPrint portal.
-You can also buy printing coupons at Carolina Rediviva or at most university receptions.
+As a student, you already have an EduPrint-account.
+All you need to do before you can start using it is to add credit in the eduPrint portal.
+If you need help with EduPrint, you are welcome to contact the University's Servicedesk.

 Reading rooms, group study rooms and study places

-There are around 2000 study places at the Library, distributed across all eleven unit libraries.
+There are around 2000 study places at the Library, distributed across all eleven subject libraries.
 The study places are divided up into quiet reading rooms, “conversation permitted” and seminar rooms.
-If your usual place is full up, please try one of the other subject libraries.
+Go to Our locations to find out which libraries offer what.

 The University Library should have at least one copy of every course book at undergraduate level.
-Specific course booklists may be viewed in the Student Portal.
 Course books are found at the respective subject libraries.
 You can read some copies in the library only, while others may be borrowed and taken home for seven days.
-To see where your course books are and whether they are available on loan, you can search for them in the Library’s search tool.
-There, you can also join the queue for books currently out on loan.
+Some of your course books may be available as e-books.
+You will find the books in the Library’s search tool (see the startpage of our website).

 For readers with disabilities

 Students with reading disabilities or problems with mobility or sight have the right to borrow customised course books such as talking books, e-textbooks, books in Braille or with large text.